yifso/nteract/docs/groups/binder-group.md

 ## /host-cache

-This package contains a provider component for you to connect to a Binder instance and access its context in all child components.
+The `@nteract/host-cache` package contains a provider component for you to connect to a Binder instance and access its context in all child components.
 Examples of this package are in the source for the [nteract play application](https://github.com/nteract/play).

 ### Example